osi4iot/osi4iot/README.md

 <!-- ![img:frontpage_dataflow](./docs/img/frontpage_dataflow.png) -->

-Open Source Integration for Internet Of Things (IoT) is a framework that facilitates the integration of open-source software and hardware in IoT devices.
+OSI4IOT is an IOT platform based in the integration of several open source packages with custom code.

 ## Description

-This repository contains implementation of Open Source Integration for IoT devices.
-The OSI model is a framework that describes how different open-source software and hardware components can be integrated in IoT devices.
-By understanding and applying the OSI model, developers can build robust, flexible and cost-effective IoT systems.
+This repository contains implementation of the OSI4OT platform.
+This platform allows the creation of digital twins with their respective 3D representation which is updated in real time based on the values received from sensors.

 ![img:description_tank](./docs/img/description_tank.png)